key-amb/fireap/README.md

 | sys  |    0m04.241s | 0m00.046s |

-The job executed here is a directory sync operation by `rsync` command which contains a thousand of files up to total 12MB size through 100 t2.micron instances on AWS EC2.
+The job executed here is a directory sync operation by `rsync` command which contains a thousand of files up to total 12MB size, through 100 t2.micro instances on AWS EC2.

 Concurrency numbers of both _GNU Parallel_ and _fireap_ is 5 in this benchmark.

 In _fireap_, the word _"concurrency"_ means the maximum concurrent number that one node can be "pulled" by other nodes.
 You will grasp the concept by going under part of this document.

 ## About Consul